MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/primitive-operations-counter.md

 ## Using the primitive operation counter in a C# host program

-The C# example that follows in this section counts how many <xref:microsoft.quantum.intrinsic.t> operations are needed to implement the <xref:microsoft.quantum.intrinsic.ccnot> operation, based on the following Q# sample code:
+The C# example that follows in this section counts how many <xref:Microsoft.Quantum.Intrinsic.T> operations are needed to implement the <xref:Microsoft.Quantum.Intrinsic.ccnot> operation, based on the following Q# sample code:

 ```qsharp
 open Microsoft.Quantum.Intrinsic;